reiver/awesome-finger/README.md

 ## Web Proxies

 * [the finger api](https://the-finger-api.balbona.me/) — proxies finger-protocol client requests, and returns the response from the finger-protocol server as JSON

+## Programming

+* [go-finger](https://github.com/reiver/go-finger) —  implements the finger protocol, for the Go programming language; can be used to create both clients & servers

 ## Finger Specifications